HungryHowies/Zitadel-with-Zabbix-JIT/README.md

 Under Application click "New".

+There are two naming procedures.

+1. Name the Application

-Name the Application, choose the SAML Application (zabbix).
+2. Choose the SAML Application then name it (zabbix).
 Click continue.

 ![image](https://github.com/HungryHowies/Zitadel-with-Zabbix-JIT/assets/22652276/dd0b4fc2-2b6b-4b32-94e2-db4c2ab9024a)